CorgiDev/Hyper-V-VM-Scripts/Win 10 and 11 VM/ReadMe.md

    - Gimp (basically a free version of Photoshop)
    - Zoom

+  You can also just visit the [Ninite homepage]((https://ninite.com/) to customize a Ninite installer to suit your needs.

 ## Microsoft Teams

 Install Teams using the following url: https://www.microsoft.com/en-us/microsoft-teams/download-app